BelT26/1001-Souks/README.md

 ![Category Page](https://github.com/BelT26/1001-Souks/blob/main/static/screenshots/category.jpg)

 ### All Products Page
 The All Products Page displays all of the products on sale.
-By default they are sorted by price.
 This template is also returned with all matching products when the user submits search criteria.

 ![All Products Page](https://github.com/BelT26/1001-Souks/blob/main/static/screenshots/all_products.jpg)